misterflud/divideExperience/README.md

 Divide Experience
 =================

 This is a myself project for using my skills in something new for me.
-In addition it's will be my mini blog, where I can realisation my love to writing.
+In addition it will be my mini blog, where I can realisation my love to writing.
 I choose microservice design because each service can be written on different technologies.